alialib/alia/docs/elements.md

 <div id="dynamic-element-property"></div>
 </div>

-Note that this does *NOT* create a two-way binding between the property and the signal (as you can probably see if you try interacting with the checkbox).
-To do this, you need to register an event handler...
+Note that this does **not** create a two-way binding between the property and the signal (as you can probably see if you try interacting with the checkbox).
+To do this, you need to register an event handler.
+Read on.

 ### Event Handling

 #### handler() - The Low-Level Interface

 `.handler()` allows you to attach a handler for a Javascript event on your element.
-This allows us to implement fix our checkbox demo from above:
+This allows us to fix our checkbox demo from above:

 [source](elements.cpp ':include :fragment=element-handler')